StartBootstrap/startbootstrap-clean-blog-jekyll/books.md

 105. **The Bookseller of Kabul**, *Åsne Seierstad (Translated by Ingrid Christophersen)*, Virago, 2004.
 106. **Godman to Tycoon: The Untold Story of Baba Ramdev**, *Priyanka Pathak-Narain*, Juggernaut Books, 2017.
 107. **We are the Weather: Saving the Planet Begins at Breakfast**, *Jonathan Safran Foer*, Hamish Hamilton, 2019.
+108. **No One is Too Small to Make a Difference**, *Greta Thunberg*, Penguin Books, 2019.
-108. **The Last Man Who Knew Everything: The Life and Times of Enrico Fermi, Father of the Nuclear Age**, *David N. Schwartz*, Basic Books, 2017.
+109. **The Last Man Who Knew Everything: The Life and Times of Enrico Fermi, Father of the Nuclear Age**, *David N. Schwartz*, Basic Books, 2017.

 ## Fiction